 A critical illness or serious injury can make it difficult to continue to work.
 Trauma insurance can help support you and your family at this time and pay for medical and rehabilitation costs.
 What trauma insurance covers Trauma insurance, also called ‘critical illness’ or ‘recovery insurance’ pays a lump sum amount if you suffer a...Read More

-Your privacy is important to us and Akumin Financial Planning Pty Limited ABN 89 051 208 327 Australian Financial Services Licence and Australian Credit Licence No. 232706.
-You may request access to your personal information at any time by calling us on (08) 8357 3999 or contacting Akumin on 1800 812 388.
-Information collected will be subject to Akumin's Privacy Policy.
-You can also contact us or Akumin if you do not wish to receive information about products, services or offers available from us or Akumin from time to time.
+Your privacy is important to us.
+You may request access to your personal information at any time by contacting us on (08) 8357 3999 or via email invest@mbafs.com.au Information collected will be used in accordance with Akumin's Privacy Policy available at http://www.akumin.com.au/privacy-policy.
+You can also contact us if you do not wish to receive information from us anymore.